 State Approved Verification Form & Alaska Teacher Certification

-The following are requirements for a state-approved verification form for a special education certificate or endorsement in Special Education - Early Childhood Birth - Preschool.
+The following are requirements for a state-approved verification form for a special education certificate or endorsement in Special Education - Early Childhood Birth - Age Five.
 Students who already hold a teaching certificate may receive a State Approved Verification for a birth - preschool special education endorsement on the existing certificate.

-Completed all applicable prerequisite courses with a minimum grade of B.
+Complete all applicable prerequisite courses with a minimum grade of B.

-Completed all graduation requirements noted above.
+Complete all graduation requirements noted above.